-Normal Operating Hours: Monday - Friday, 8:00AM - 5:00PM
+Normal Business Hours, when the AggieFab staff is on-site, are Monday - Friday, 8:00AM - 5:00PM.

-After-Hours Operation: After-hours access (24/7) is granted on a subjective basis to users who have been working in the lab consistently (e.g., at least every other week) for at least 6 months and have demonstrated they can handle tools and processes responsibly.
-Those who use the lab inconsistently will be considered on a case by case basis.
+After-hours access (24/7) is granted on a subjective basis to users who have been working in the lab consistently (e.g., at least every other week) for at least 3 months and have demonstrated they can handle tools and processes responsibly.
+Those who use the lab inconsistently will be considered on a case-by-case basis.
 There must be at least one other user in the lab with you while you are working after hours to ensure the safety of both users.
 It is also strongly recommended that users finish their work between 8:00 AM and 11:00 PM.
 Please limit the use of the AggieFab outside of these hours to minimize the safety risk.
-If the need to work after 11 PM arises, prior approval should be obtained by providing a detailed account and explanation.
-Users without afterhours privileges are allowed to accompany 24/7 users within their research group into the lab.
-The 24/7 user is to be held responsible for the non-24/7 user in case any wrongdoing occurs.

-\Furnace usage after 11 PM (such as having to take out samples due to long run times) is excluded from the approval requirements outlined above, but notification should still be sent to admin@aggiefab.tamu.edu.
+Furnace usage after 11 PM (such as having to take out samples due to long run times) is excluded from the approval requirements outlined above.